jhonnatan/DemoCleanArchitecture/README.md

 # DemoCleanArchitecture
-Uso do Clean-Arquitecture com um CRUD simples
+so do Clean-Arquitecture com um CRUD simples

 ## <a name="Migration"></a> Migration
 ### Powershell